-You may be asked to provide additional information or supply quotes for the good or service prior to a decision being made.
+You may be asked to provide additional information or supply quotes for the goods or service prior to a decision being made.

 Importantly the Digital Services Contact Centre needs you to provide information such as the cost and supplier details for the item you are requesting.
 Once we assess your request, and if it meets our funding support principles and is approved, we will make direct payment to the supplier for the item for which you have been approved.
+You cannot be reimbursed for items you have already purchased.